pureskillgg/docs/docs/datascience/old/datascience-faq.md

 ### I have more questions?

 That wasn't a question.
-But it's ok, you can ask in the Dojo channel on [Discord].
+But it's ok, you can reach out in the Dojo channel on [Discord].
 We want to help you and get your feedback!

 ## Technical FAQ